prototypefund/open-theater-api/README.md

 <a href="https://tools.ietf.org/html/rfc2119">RF 2119</a> *is planned* to be used in the first published version of this document.

+## Underlyig technologies

+The API is based on socket.io and HTTP as transport protocols.

+HTTP GET Requests to serverendpoints are used to lead a client app through the provisioning process, which organized all media files needed

 ## Agents of API processes